netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 get-data requests.

-When a NETCONF server receives a get-config or get-data request containing an element with a client specified txid value, there are several different cases:
+When a NETCONF server receives a get-config or get-data request containing a node with a client specified txid value, there are several different cases:

-* The element is not a versioned element, i.e. the server does not maintain a txid value for this element.
-In this case, the server MUST look up the closest ancestor that is a versioned element, and use the txid value of that element in the further handling below.
+* The node is not a versioned node, i.e. the server does not maintain a txid value for this node.
+In this case, the server MUST look up the closest ancestor that is a versioned node, and use the txid value of that node in the further handling below.
-The datastore root is always a versioned element.
+The datastore root is always a versioned node.

-* The client specified txid value is different than the server's txid value for this element.
-In this case the server MUST return the contents as it would otherwise have done, adding the txid values of all child versioned elements to the response.
-In case the client has specified txid values for some child elements, then these cases MUST be re-evaluated for those elements.
+* The client specified txid value is different than the server's txid value for this node.
+In this case the server MUST return the contents as it would otherwise have done, adding the txid values of all child versioned nodes to the response.
+In case the client has specified txid values for some child nodes, then these cases MUST be re-evaluated for those nodes.

-* The element is a versioned element, and the client specified txid value matches the server's txid value.
-In this case the server MUST return the element decorated with a special "txid-match" txid value (e.g. "=") to the matching element, and child elements pruned.
+* The node is a versioned mpde, and the client specified txid value matches the server's txid value.
+In this case the server MUST return the node decorated with a special "txid-match" txid value (e.g. "=") to the matching node, pruning any value and child nodes.
 The txid-match value is guaranteed to never be used as a normal txid value.

-For list elements, pruning child elements means that key elements MUST be included in the response, and other child elements MUST NOT be included.
-For containers, child elements MUST NOT be included.
+For list elements, pruning child nodes means that key nodes MUST be included in the response, and other child nodes MUST NOT be included.
+For containers, child nodes MUST NOT be included.

 ~~~ call-flow